aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/alignment-settings/line-breaks-and-text-wrapping/_index.md

 ## **To Use Explicit Line Breaks**

-You can use ‘\n’ in Java to insert the explicit line breaks in a cell.
+You can use ‘\n’ in Java to insert explicit line breaks in a cell.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-UseExplicitLineBreaks-UseExplicitLineBreaks.java" >}}
 {{< app/cells/assistant language="java" >}}